Johnny Mooney

+Playing career

+Mooney won two Leinster U21FC medals with Offaly.

-Mooney made his senior debut for Offaly during the 1976 championship becoming the youngest player ever to play for the county.
+He made his senior inter-county debut during the 1976 championship, becoming the youngest player ever to play for Offaly.
+He time playing for Offaly spanned an eighteen-season period.

-Over the course of the next eighteen seasons he won one All-Ireland medal in 1982.
-Mooney also won three Leinster Senior Football Championship medals.
+Mooney won an All-Ireland SFC medal in 1982.
+He also won three Leinster SFC medals.
 He played his last game for Offaly in November 1992.

-During his Offaly career he also won two Leinster U21 medals.
 He also played on three winning "Rest of Ireland" vs Kerry games.
-He also played against Kerry for the San Francisco Allstars in 1981 in Balboa Stadium.
-He was a player-manager for Warwickshire GAA when they won the British Championship in the early nineties.
-He also trained and played hurling with John Mitchel's Hurling Club Birminghman and played hurling for Warickshire.
+He played against Kerry for the San Francisco Allstars in 1981 in Balboa Stadium.

+Mooney was a player–manager for Warwickshire when that county won the British Championship in the early nineties.
+He trained and played hurling with the John Mitchel's Hurling Club in Birmingham, and played hurling for Warwickshire.

-Bono famously wore Johnny’s Offaly jersey during a concert in Germany back In 1983.
+Bono wore Mooney’s Offaly jersey during a 1983 concert in Germany.